-- (1) Represents noncash stock-based compensation charges associated with stock options, restricted stock units granted and our Employee Stock Purchase Plan. - (2) Represents additional FICA and related payroll tax expenses incurred by our company when employees exercise in the money stock options or vest in restricted stock awards. - (3) In fiscal 2019 we initiated a restructuring plan to increase efficiency in its sales, marketing and distribution functions as well as reduce costs across all functional areas.
-These restructuring charges relate primarily to severance and related costs associated with headcount reductions, as well as the closure of two sales offices.
-Restructuring includes \$1,150 and \$2,632 of stock-based compensation for the three months and year ended March 31, 2019, respectively, related to modifications of awards granted to former employees.
-Management believes, when used as a supplement to GAAP results, that the exclusion of these charges will better help investors and financial analysts understand our operating results and underlying operational trends as compared to prior periods. - (4) During fiscal 2019 we incurred costs related to a non-routine shareholder matter.
-The costs are for professional fees related to the settlement agreement with the shareholder and consulting fees incurred with the operational review which was agreed to as part of the settlement.
-Management believes, when used as a supplement to GAAP results, that the exclusion of these costs will better help investors and financial analysts understand our operating results and underlying operational trends as compared to prior periods.
+- (1) Represents noncash stock-based compensation charges associated with stock options, restricted stock units granted and our Employee Stock Purchase Plan. - (2) Represents additional FICA and related payroll tax expenses incurred by Commvault when employees exercise in the money stock options or vest in restricted stock awards. - (3) In fiscal 2019, Commvault initiated a restructuring plan to increase efficiency in its sales, marketing and distribution functions as well as reduce costs across all functional areas.
+These restructuring charges relate primarily to severance and related costs associated with headcount reductions, as well as the closure of offices.
+Restructuring includes stock-based compensation related to modifications of awards granted to former employees.
+Management believes, when used as a supplement to GAAP results, that the exclusion of these charges will better help investors and financial analysts understand Commvault's operating results and underlying operational trends as compared to prior periods. - (4) During fiscal 2019 and 2020, Commvault incurred costs related to a non-routine shareholder matter.
+The costs are for professional fees related to the settlement agreement with the shareholder and consulting fees incurred with the

-- (5) During the second quarter of fiscal 2019 we incurred costs related to a litigation settlement.
-Management believes, when used as a supplement to GAAP results, that the exclusion of these costs will help investors and financial analysts understand our operating results and underlying operational trends as compared to prior periods. - (6) Represents our company's share of loss from its investment in Laitek, Inc. In the fourth quarter of fiscal 2018 we recorded a non-cash impairment charge to reduce the value of our investment to zero. - (7) We terminated its line of credit in February 2018.
-As a result, it incurred additional non-cash amortization related to the unamortized portion of deferred financing fees.
-The impact of this additional amortization has been adjusted in order to make fiscal 2018 comparable to the prior period. - (8) The provision for income taxes is adjusted to reflect our estimated non-GAAP effective tax rate of approximately 27% in fiscal 2019 and 37% in fiscal 2018. - (9) For GAAP purposes the potentially dilutive impact of options and shares associated with our stock-based compensation programs were excluded from the calculation of GAAP loss per share in certain periods because they would have been anti-dilutive.
+- operational review which was agreed to as part of the settlement.
+Management believes, when used as a supplement to GAAP results, that the exclusion of these costs will better help investors and financial analysts understand Commvault's operating results and underlying operational trends as compared to prior periods. - (5) During the second quarter of fiscal 2019 Commvault incurred costs related to a litigation settlement.
+Management believes, when used as a supplement to GAAP results, that the exclusion of these costs will help investors and financial analysts understand Commvault's operating results and underlying operational trends as compared to prior periods. - (6) During the second and third quarters of fiscal 2020, Commvault incurred costs related to the acquisition of Hedvig, Inc. Management believes, when used as a supplement to GAAP results, that the exclusion of these costs will help investors and financial analysts understand Commvault's operating results and underlying operational trends as compared to prior periods. - (7) Represents noncash amortization of intangible assets. - (8) In connection with the acquisition of Hedvig Inc., certain Hedvig shareholders will receive cash payments for the 30 months following the date of acquisition, contingent on their continued employment with Commvault.
+While these payments are proportionate to these shareholders' ownership of Hedvig, under GAAP they are accounted for as compensation expense within Research and development expenses over the course of the 30-month service period.
+Management believes, when used as a supplement to GAAP results, that the exclusion of these non-routine expenses will help investors and financial analysts understand Commvault's operating results and underlying operational trends as compared to prior periods. - (9) Represents the change in fair value of the contingent consideration associated with the acquisition of Hedvig. - (10) The provision for income taxes is adjusted to reflect Commvault's estimated non-GAAP effective tax rate of approximately 27% in fiscal years 2020 and 2019. - (11) For GAAP purposes the potentially dilutive impact of options and shares associated with our stock-based compensation programs were excluded from the calculation of GAAP loss per share in certain periods because they would have been anti-dilutive.
 For purposes of non-GAAP income per share the impact of dilutive options and shares has been included.